singhvi28/stock-prediction-portal/README.md

 6. Fix: app logs out on reloading (by useContext)
 7. Improve directional accuracy of transformer model
 8. Add baseline LSTM model (pre-trained on S&P 500, no on-the-fly training)
+9. Automate the retraining of baseline LSTM every 1st of the month using cron job

 ## 🤝 Contributing